paulbarbu/blog/content/post/360-feedback.md

  * you have time to act on their feedback (from the previous survey) and maybe see some results

  On the other hand people can also get survey fatigue if you're running them too often.
  If the feedback is gathered too rarely, then you might continue some behavior that is not appropriate.
-If this is the case and you're doing something really bad, then other company mechanisms should kick in, but this is reserved for bad scenarios like consistently not meeting deadlines and losing clients, not for "you might want to be friendlier" or "you might want to be more consistent in setting 1-1s agendas".
+If this is the case and you're doing something really bad, then other company mechanisms should kick in, but this is reserved for bad scenarios like consistently not meeting deadlines and losing clients, not for _"you're too strict"_ or _"you might want to be more consistent in setting 1-1s agendas"_.

  In short: you have to find the sweet spot that works for you.